 For service charge the restaurants are required to state on the menu if a service charge is included on your bill.
 If it’s unclear just ask the waiter to confirm.

 If you don’t get the level of service you are expecting you can refuse to pay the service charge.
-The service should match the type of establishment you are in so comparing a takeaway store against Michelin restaurant isn’t comparative.
+The service should match the type of establishment you are in so comparing a takeaway store against Michelin restaurant isn’t a fair comparison.

 Which? have written a guide on what to do when you want to refuse service charge.